kengz/neo4jKB/API.md

 ```
 <a name="sorter"></a>
 ## sorter(iteratees) ⇒ <code>function</code>
 Generate a function to sort the rows of a matrix passed to it using _.sortBy and iteratees.
-Will flatten matrix if not already.

 **Kind**: global function
 **Returns**: <code>function</code> - To sort rows in, and flatten a taken matrix.